RTann95/HotelManagement/README.md

 # TODO

+* Find a better way to log into the Dashboard.
 * Find a better way to be allowed to name my own columns.
 * Deploy all parts of the app without so many kubectl commands.